 Recent research has found that Cortisol is a key factor in the body’s physiological stress response.
 They have also investigated how specific immune cells react in response to stress; certain neurohormones, such as Cortisol, are released by the body and can make the body’s blood vessels dilate.
 This shows up on the skin as inflammation and redness.
 If you are genetically predisposed to inflammatory skin conditions such as acne, this can start a vicious cycle of flare-ups, skin problems, and mental health problems.

-Some people are so tuned into their flaws that they can only see the breakout
+Some people are so tuned into their flaws that they can only see the breakout.

 Today, we are more hyper-aware than ever about our appearance.
 Many are not only grappling with acne and breakouts but severe psychological scarring that transcends beyond the physical, which can linger even after it clears.

 Many agonize over every pimple and therefore plant the seed for the symptoms of acne to go that much further than breakouts.
-This new research shows that there is a real connection between the mind and the skin, and how acne vulgaris can negatively affect self-esteem, leading to depression.
+This new research shows a real connection between the mind and the skin, and how acne vulgaris can negatively affect self-esteem, leading to depression.
 Those with acne can become socially withdrawn and begin to obsess, only looking at themselves in terms of their flaws.

 Whilst psycho dermatology may sound a little quacky, taking the treatment program one step further and understanding the relationship a client has with their skin, will help you not only fix their skin topically but help them understand how the emotional stress may be worsening their skin problems, and how by alleviating the stress, this may help alleviate their skin problems.